m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 <br>

 My name is Mohamed Yosef, a data scientist and researcher from Egypt.
-I started out in user experience design, which means I worked on making apps and websites easy and enjoyable to use.
-After that, I got into **data science**, where I now focus on **deep reinforcement learning** (deep RL).
+I started as a user experience (UX) designer (2021-2023), making apps and websites easy and enjoyable to use.

-**Deep RL** is a type of machine learning that helps machines make decisions by trying different actions and learning from the results.
-I also study **multi-agent learning**, which is about teaching multiple AI agents to work together and solve problems.
-At Mansoura University, I lead a project called **AQSA** where we help small businesses by using time-series and RL techniques to analyze and forecaste their sales data.
+This passion for design and creative thinking fuels my current work in data science, specifically  **deep reinforcement learning** (deep RL).
+Deep RL is a type of machine learning that helps machines make decisions by trying different actions and learning from the results.
+I also study **multi-agent learning**, which is about teaching multiple AI agents to work together and learn and solve problems.

-My main aim is to make AI agents helpful partners for people in their work and daily life.
-I believe that by combining my design skills with my knowledge of data, I can make AI agents that are not only smart but also easy and pleasant to use.
+At Mansoura University, I lead a project called **AQSA** (2023-now) with a goal to help small businesses by using time-series and RL techniques to analyze and forecaste their data.
+So, you can say that AQSA is all about giving startups the tools to succeed!

+While I don't design for businesses anymore, my love for art and creativity remains a strong personal passion.
+I still design the figures for my research papers and articles.
+The reason behind that is it feels special -- having complete control over the visual representation of my story-- which allows me to tell a clearer, more impactful work.

+Finally, my main aim is to better understand our world and more importantly our brain.
+Using my design skills and data science techniques, I try to explain what I have discovered or known so that we can all RISE.

 {style="text-align: justify;"}